fivetran/hvr-connectors/databricks/README.md

     HVR_DBRK_FILESTORE_REGION - Set tot he region where the S3 bucket is located

 #### AWS using an IAM role
 If HVR_DBRK_FILESTORE_ID is not set, the connector will call the boto3 API without passing in credentials.
-The boto3 library will then fall back on a set of providers as outlined in [boto3 Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
-If the boto3 library does not find credentials using any other providers, it will try to load credentials from the instance metadata service.
+The boto3 library will then fall back on a set of providers as outlined in [Boto3 Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+If the boto3 library does not find credentials using any other providers, and if this is an EC2 instance, boto3 will try to load credentials from the instance metadata service, allowing it to use an IAM role.
 See the "IAM roles" section for details.

 #### Azure Blob store
     HVR_DBRK_FILESTORE_KEY - Set to the Azure access key